michal1010/blockchain-project-tudelft/README.md

 * Valid extending blocks are appended.
 * Invalid blocks are rejected.
 * Orphan blocks trigger the catch-up protocol.
+* Every block must use the difficulty expected from its parent chain.
+* Every timestamp must be above its parent's median time past and no more than 60 seconds ahead of the local clock.

 #### Catch-Up Protocol

 When a node receives a block whose parent is unknown:

+Before catch-up starts, stale orphans at or below the local height and orphans with invalid timestamps are rejected.
+A second orphan cannot start another catch-up while one is already running.

 **Phase 1 – Backward Walk**